WordPress/gutenberg/docs/reference-guides/filters/editor-filters.md

 ### `block_editor_settings_all`

+_**Note:** Before WordPress 5.8 known as `block_editor_settings`.
+In the case when you want to support older versions of WordPress you might need a way to detect which filter should be used – the deprecated one vs the new one.
+The recommended way to proceed is to check if the `WP_Block_Editor_Context` class exists._

 This is a PHP filter which is applied before sending settings to the WordPress block editor.

 You may find details about this filter [on its WordPress Code Reference page](https://developer.wordpress.org/reference/hooks/block_editor_settings_all/).